mixxxdj/manual/source/hardware/controllers/numark_dj2go2_touch.rst

 ===  ===============================================================  ==================================
 1    USB                                                              Micro USB slot for data / power connection to the Mixxx host device.
 16   Main (3.5mm)                                                     Master audio output for the onboard interface.
-17   Headphones (3.5mm)                                               Cue audio output for the onboard interface.
+17   Headphones (3.5mm)                                               Headphones audio output for the onboard interface.
 ===  ===============================================================  ==================================